Projects

 Southline

-Grid United and Black Forest Partners are co-developing the Southline Transmission Project (Southline), a 280-mile, double-circuit, high voltage transmission line and associated substation facilities.
-Southline will connect the electrical transmission systems of the El Paso and Tucson metropolitan areas and comprises new facilities as well as upgraded WAPA facilities.
+Grid United and Black Forest Partners are co-developing the Southline Transmission Project (“Southline” or “the Project”), a 278-mile, double-circuit, high voltage transmission line and associated substation facilities.

 Three Corners Connector